minghangli-uni/access-om3-config-ml/paramterisation-doc-ongoing.md

 | BBL_MIXING_AS_MAX    | False             | !
 If true, take the maximum of the diffusivity from the BBL mixing and the other diffusivities.
 Otherwise, diffusivity from the BBL_mixing is simply added. |
 | INT_TIDE_DECAY_SCALE | 300.3003003003003 | The decay scale away from the bottom for tidal TKE with the new coding when INT_TIDE_DISSIPATION is used." |

+>  source: CVMix/Chapter 6
+>
+> Mixing arises when mechanical energy dissipates at the small scales in the presence of a nonzero gradient of tracer and/or momentum.
+>
+> 1. breaking internal waves in ocean interior
+> 2. tidal wave interacting with continental shelves (friction bottom drag)
+>
+> general practice to assume unit Prandtl number.

 ## MOM_bkgnd_mixing

 > !
 Adding static vertical background mixing coefficients